 Not only is this light show, ice rink, and winter village open on Christmas, but kids' admission is half-price online.

-Big Bird and company help celebrate the holidays at A Very Furry Christmas.
-Photo courtesy of Mommy Poppins
+Ernie and company help celebrate the holidays at A Very Furry Christmas.
+Photo courtesy of Sesame Place

 Come out for a few hours with your favorite furry friends, all decked out for the holidays.
 Don't miss the 1-2-3 Christmas Tree Show, sing-a-long, "Elmo's Christmas Wish", a visit with Santa in his Furry Workshop, and much more.